antdit/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plottotalsteps](figures/plottotalsteps.png)

-* Calculate and report the mean and median total number of steps taken per day
+* Calculate and report the mean and median total number of steps taken per day.

 ```r
 mean_steps_total    <- round(mean(steps_total$total_steps, na.rm=TRUE),2)
 median_steps_total  <- median(steps_total$total_steps, na.rm=TRUE)
 ```
-The mean and median values of `total_steps` per day are 9354.23 and 10395, respectively.
+The mean and median values of `total_steps` per day are 10766.19 and 10765, respectively.

 ## What is the average daily activity pattern?